bkil/gemiweb0/doc/javascript-interpreter-runtimes.md

-# FOSS JavaScript interpreters, runtimes
+# FOSS JavaScript interpreters and runtimes

 Implementing the relevant standards of JavaScript fully would be prohibitively expensive for a hobby project.
-Feel free to review the complexity of existing small independent solutions that are work in progress.
+Feel free to review the complexity of existing small independent solutions as an alternative.

 ## Production